mossmatters/HybPiper/README.md

 Sample3
 ```

-Specify the location of the bait file and whether it is amino acid or nucleotide on the command line:
+Specify the location of the target file and whether it is amino acid or nucleotide on the command line:

 ####Example Command Line